-In the context of increasing concerns surrounding the climate change debate and having most power system going through a transition phase from fossil fuels to renewables, understanding the impact of renewable intermittent output on wholesale electricity prices captured the attention of researchers in the energy markets over the past decade.
-There is a vast energy economics literature which demonstrates that the output of wind and/or solar supply impacts the wholesale electricity prices by influencing their volatility, by changing the tails fatness of their distribution function and by reducing their average levels.
-This present piece of research builds on the previous literature by showing that the speed with which intermittent supply output is reducing the day-ahead electricity prices is not constant across the quantiles of the electricity prices, being more pronounced on the lower and the higher day-ahead price quantiles.
-Using a model based on fundamentals and a quantile regression approach, we investigate the German and the Spanish hourly day-ahead electricity prices and supply mix between January 2015 and June 2019, showing that the share of intermittent output is decreasing faster the day-ahead electricity prices at the very low and at the very high day-ahead price quantiles than elsewhere on the distribution of day-ahead electricity prices.
-This result enriches the energy economics literature on electricity markets as it is acknowledging that intermittent supply has a varying impact on power prices.
-This result has also an important practical value for market players (especially for storage facility operators) that are using price prediction intervals in their bidding strategies.
-As we show in the paper, including in the prediction interval models the information that intermittent supply decreases electricity prices with a different rate in the extreme low and extreme high price quantiles then elsewhere, leads to price interval forecasts that better resemble the actual distribution of day-ahead prices.
-When compared to ordinary least squares models, the proposed quantile regression approach allows for a greater variation in the size of the forecasted price intervals and, in the same time, it also permits for more extreme prices to be comprised in the predicted intervals.
-This pattern stays constant regardless of the choice of using a linear or a non-linear model.
-Such a variation predicted by the quantile regression approach is in line with what we observe in the Spanish and the German day-ahead markets past data.
-The evidence acquired throught the analysis leads us to conclude that, when predicting day-ahead electricity price intervals, using a quantile regression model is a more suitable approach compared to ordinary least squares models.
+In the context of increasing concerns surrounding the climate change debate and having most power systems going through a transition phase from fossil fuels to renewables, understanding the impact that variable renewable energy (VRE) output has on wholesale electricity prices captured the attention of researchers in the energy markets over the past decade.
+There is a vast energy economics literature which demonstrates that the output of wind and/or solar supply impacts the wholesale electricity prices by influencing their volatility, by changing the tails' fatness of their distribution function and by reducing their average levels.
+This present piece of research builds upon the previous literature by showing that the speed with which the share of VRE supply is reducing the day-ahead electricity prices is not constant across the quantiles of the electricity prices, being significantly stronger in the moments when the power markets are challenged the most, at the lowest and highest price quantiles.
+This conclusion was reached by employing a quantile regression with fixed effects approach on hourly German and Spanish day-ahead electricity data between January 2015 and June 2019.
+Besides enriching the energy economics literature, the results of this paper can have also an important practical value for market players, especially for storage facility operators, that are using price intervals forecasts in their bidding strategies.
+As the paper shows, including in the price interval prediction models the information that the share of VRE supply has a varying effect on day-ahead electricity prices, leads to price interval forecasts that better resemble the actual distribution of day-ahead prices.